bluedevelz/scholars-discovery-setup/README.md

 ## If Git source code management is not already installed...
 [Download and install Git](https://git-scm.com/downloads)

-## If Docker is not installed on your system use the information for installing on your platform using the [install documentation linked here](https://docs.docker.com).
+## If Docker is not installed on your system use the information for installing on your platform [here](https://docs.docker.com).

 ## Ensure that [docker-compose is installed](https://docs.docker.com/compose/install/)